These rosé and sparkling wine flavored gummy bears are easy to make. They also make great gifts!

 Like all other homemade gummy bears, these do not have the exact same texture as the gummy bears you usually buy.
 They are more like a fruit snack with a slightly softer, but still chewy texture.
 I couldn’t stop eating these as soon as they were done.
 They are just so darn cute!

-If you enjoy wine gummies, check out my recipe for rosé, red and white wine gummy bears.
+If you enjoy wine gummies, check out my recipes for gold champagne gummy bears and rosé, red and white wine gummy bears.

 If you’re looking for a healthier gummy recipe or one suited for children, check out my natural fruit flavored gummy bears.